 As water shortages are a common problem in California during summertime, environmental monitoring plays a crucial role in planning and executing strategies for water conservation, alleviating pollution, and changing the behavior of residents.
 Some of those strategies include planning volunteer watershed cleanup events as well as informing citizens on the effects of water pollution, resulting in a more sustainable behavior.

-The main challenge in monitoring rainfall amounts and putting it on a map was in finding a more efficient way to collect and enter the data necessary for a visualization on a map.
+The main challenge in monitoring rainfall amounts and having a clear overview of the real-time situation in the field was in finding a more efficient way to collect and enter the data necessary for visualization on a map.

 The key was in replacing a paper-based workflow with a user-friendly and fast data collection method in the field.
 So, instead of recording data on a piece of paper and adding it manually in a database in the office, they wanted to have an option for a real-time data collection in the field, where watersheds data, such as data collected on the volunteer watersheds cleanup events, would be added instantly on a map while still in the field.